Personal electric kick-scooters

 Provincial electric kick-scooter pilot program

-Commercial electric kick-scooter operations are prohibited.
-This means that electric kick-scooter share companies are not allowed to operate on public property in London for at least the duration of the provincial pilot.
+The City did not opt into the e-scooter share portion of the provincial pilot.
+This means that e-scooter share companies will not be allowed to operate on public property in London for at least the duration of the provincial pilot.

 Where electric kick-scooters can be used

-Electric kick-scooters can be ridden on roadways posted at 50 kilometers an hour or less, in bike lanes, and on multi-use pathways including the Thames Valley Parkway following posted speed limits.
+Electric kick-scooters can be ridden on roadways posted at 50 kilometers per hour or less, in bike lanes, and on multi-use pathways including the Thames Valley Parkway following posted speed limits.

 Electric kick-scooters cannot be used on sidewalks, hiking trails or in Environmentally Significant Areas.